|POS||Race & Track||Date||Points|

 To be fair his anger was understandable - he had just become the first non-Mercedes, Ferrari or Red Bull driver to finish in the top six since 2015.

-On top of the fantastic results, Sainz also struck up a great relationship with McLaren team-mate Lando Norris in 2019, and it's safe to say that they became our favourite duo of the campaign.
+On top of the fantastic results, Sainz also struck up a great relationship with McLaren team-mate Lando Norris in 2019, and it's safe to say that they remained our favourite duo of the 2020 campaign, especially since we knew time was ticking on that bromance.

 Carlos Sainz Before F1